MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 - If you want to use intelligence to detect your products in images, you can refine a *custom* AI Builder object detection model.
 With a customizable model, you'll build, train, and publish it for your intended use.

 - If you want to use intelligence to automate your expense reports by scanning and processing business receipts, you can use a *prebuilt* AI Builder receipt scanning model.
-All prebuilt models allow you go straight to productivity.
+All prebuilt models allow you to go straight to productivity.

 - If you want to design a marketing campaign based on patterns in your historical data, you can use a *custom* prediction model tailored to your business, using your own historical data.